 - Flush catalog images cache.

-In regard to support rapid growth, Magento takes a win because it can easily be scaled up and down to meet expanding business edges.
+Regarding support for rapid growth, Magento takes a win because it can easily be scaled up and down to meet expanding business edges.

 The code structure of WooCommerce is MVC based while Magento is MVC+MVV based.
 Both the platforms are Composer dependent.
 Both the platforms are based on Composer with TDD (Test Driven Development )technique.